E2: Volume of agricultural production

 Assessment of change

 Change since 2018 has also been assessed.
 There has been little or no change in volume of agricultural production since 2018.
-However, this result is based on only 5 data points so should be considered as indicative and not evidence of a clear trend.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.